dotCMS/core/docker/docker-compose-examples/single-node-debug-mode/README.md

 # Dotcms Single Node

 A single instance of dotcms running on port 8080.
-Database: postgres
+Database: postgres.
+Debug mode enabled on port 8000

 ## Usage